micmejia/bible-dump/NKJV/Genesis/Gen 7.md

 The waters prevailed fifteen cubits upward, and the mountains were covered.

 ###### 21
-And all flesh died that moved on [^c]the earth: birds and cattle and beasts and every creeping thing that creeps on the earth, and every man.
+And all flesh died that moved on the earth: birds and cattle and beasts and every creeping thing that creeps on the earth, and every man.

 ###### 22
-All in whose nostrils _was_ the breath [^d]of the spirit of life, all that _was_ on the dry _land,_ died.
+All in whose nostrils _was_ the breath of the spirit of life, all that _was_ on the dry _land,_ died.

 ###### 23
 So He destroyed all living things which were on the face of the ground: both man and cattle, creeping thing and bird of the air.
 They were destroyed from the earth.
 Only Noah and those who _were_ with him in the ark remained _alive._